-All pyranometers are shipped with a 10-meter-long output cable as standard length.
+MS-80/ 80S are shipped with a 10 meter long output cable as standard length.

-Durable materials are used for the cable and connector, and pin terminals are attached at the end of the cable for easy connection with data logger terminal block.
+Durable materials are used for the cable and connector, and pin terminals are attached at the end of the cable for easy connection with a data logger terminal block.

 If longer cables, round terminals or fork terminals are required, please contact EKO Instruments or your distributor.

 [Also see [7.
 Specification, 7-4.
 Accessories List] for optional items.]